President:

 She has presented widely and contributed to blog posts on many aspects of Irish women’s and gender history.
 Her previous research has included studies of militancy and Irish suffrage, female activism and trade unionism in the early twentieth century and female associational culture during the Irish Civil War.
 She previously taught History and English Literature at secondary and FE level in the state sector and is active within a number of initiatives working to widen access to higher education for marginalised groups.

-Postgraduate representative:
+Postgraduate Representative:

 Book Reviews Editor:

-Judy Bolger
+Dr Judy Bolger

 Judy Bolger lectures in Irish History and Academic & Digital Skills at Carlow College, St Patrick’s, where she also serves as Educational Technologist, bringing expertise in digital learning tools and pedagogies to enhance teaching and learning across the College.
 Judy’s research interests centre on women’s social and cultural history, particularly the experiences of impoverished mothers and infants.
 She completed her PhD in History at Trinity College Dublin (2025), funded by the Trinity College Dublin 1252 Postgraduate Research Scholarship.
 Her doctoral research examined motherhood and the workhouse in nineteenth- and early twentieth-century Ireland.
 Her earlier M.Phil. and B.A. research also explored aspects of nineteenth-century Irish social history, including breastfeeding and reproductive insanity.
 Judy has presented her research extensively across academic and public history forums and is actively engaged in interdisciplinary networks exploring women’s history, healthcare, and institutional care in Europe.
 She is a member of the AHRC-funded network ‘Institutions and Infant Care: Foundling Hospitals and Residential Homes for Babies in 20th c.
 Europe’ and the COST Action ‘EuroHealthHist: National, International and Transnational Histories of Healthcare, 1850-2000’.